incodehq/incode-platform/README.md

 ## Change Log ##

+* `1.9.0` - released against Isis 1.9.0; changed mapping of entities to use 'isiscommand' schema; using LONGVARCHAR for blobs;
 * `1.8.1` - released against Isis 1.8.0 (fixed).
 * `1.8.0` - released against Isis 1.8.0 (nb: this was a bad release, incorrectly referenced -SNAPSHOT version of Isis core).
 * `1.7.0` - released against Isis 1.7.0.